 1. 10,000 Miles for Love

 Get your long distance relationship advice from someone who knows a thing or two about LDRs.
 Milena Nguyen was born in Vietnam, lives in Singapore and is married to a Brazilian.
 She has been in a long distance relationship for over 9 years and is a relationship coach.
-Inside 10,000 Miles for Love, you’ll read touching stories, discover insights on how to feel close to your partner and step-by-step guides on how to overcome the challenges of distant love.
+Inside you’ll read touching stories, discover insights on how to feel close to your partner and step-by-step guides on how to overcome the challenges of distant love.

 2. 401 Great Discussion Questions For Couples in Long Distance Relationships

 After months of being apart, you and your partner probably have the same, mundane phone conversations every day.
 Go beyond the ordinary with these discussion questions.
 From life’s biggest questions to the smallest, everyday details you don’t usually think about, the 401 questions in this book will keep you talking effortlessly for hours.
 Discover a new side of your partner and become closer, even if you are thousands of miles apart.
 And if you’re struggling to think of a gift for your LDR partner, give him or her this book as a way to provoke a deeper connection.